AlexTaguchi/binomial-coefficient/README.md

 ![](pascals_triangle.png)

-By defining each element as the sum of its upper-left and upper-right parent elements, each row describes the solutions to the binomial expansion of (x+1)<sup>n</sup>:
+By defining each element as the sum of its upper-left and upper-right elements, each row describes the solution to the binomial expansion of (x+1)<sup>n</sup>:
 - n = 0: <b>1</b>
 - n = 1: <b>1</b>x + <b>1</b>
 - n = 2: <b>1</b>x<sup>2</sup> + <b>2</b>x + <b>1</b>